HookedBehemoth/blog/content/udon.md

 At the end of December, I got messaged by Kitlith, who found the repository and was interested in speeding up Udon overall.
 He started recreating the VM in C# but could only get ~80% of the speed of the original code.

 Through [Advent of Code](https://adventofcode.com/), I had recently learned Rust which I used to write an [interpreter](https://github.com/kitlith/vrc_udon_shit/blob/target-codegen/native/src/vm/interpreter.rs).
 Without any special optimization, it immediately surpassed the original VM by 5-15%.
-In one particular benchmark, (after applying some minor optimizations) it was 30% faster.
+One particular benchmark (after applying some minor optimizations) was 30% faster.

 > Hey, I'm Kitlith.
 My original goal with C# was to emit .net bytecode and let the JIT built into .NET optimize it for us.
 > I dove into the guts of mod<->game interaction to gain as much performance as possible, and was in the middle of
 > reimplementing the UdonHeap when I got blindsided by
 > Behemoth's rust interpreter executing the benchmark we were using *faster* than just the time spent by my C# interpreter
 > calling Udon EXTERNs.
 On the one hand, I was relieved, as that was a pile of hacks that was not going to be trivial to
-> maintain, and I liked rust anyway.
+> maintain, and I liked Rust anyway.
 On the other, there was now a new codebase that it took some time to get up to speed with.
 >
 > The original C# code is still around, kept in the [original branch](https://github.com/kitlith/vrc_udon_shit/tree/master)
 > if you're interested in it, but it's not very useful.